nandstand/sample-site/content/_index.md

 ## About the sample project

 The Coastal Air Quality Research Network (CAQRN) generates air quality index products for public environmental health research.
-The project is maintained and deployed on a public university HPC cluster (see [Stanford's Sherlock cluster](https://www.sherlock.stanford.edu/docs/) as an example).
+The project is maintained and deployed on a public university high-performance computing (HPC) cluster (see [Stanford's Sherlock cluster](https://www.sherlock.stanford.edu/docs/) as an example).

 The writing samples on this site cover some topics specific to HPC environments, like working with a batch job scheduler.
 The samples also cover more common development topics, like Python dependency management and version control using Git.